Chen-Yang-Liu/Change-Agent/README.md

 ```
 where folder ``A`` contains pre-phase images, folder ``B`` contains post-phase images, and folder ``label`` contains the change detection masks.

-- Extract text files for the descriptions of each image pair in LEVIR-MCI:
+- **Extract text files for the descriptions of each image pair in LEVIR-MCI**:

 ```
 python preprocess_data.py